Jews study the Tanakh (Bible) on multiple levels:

 not integrate biblical text and Midrash.
 It was Rashi who paved the way towards a clear distinction between peshat and derash in the writings of his successors.
 Yet in his commentaries, such a distinction still remains unrevealed.”

-Haredim (ultra-Orthodox) may deny that there is any difference between peshat and derash, and they characterically teach that we are obligated to accept the derash as if it is the literal, original and only interpretation of the Bible.
+Haredim (ultra-Orthodox) may deny that there is any difference between peshat and derash.
+They characterically teach that we are obligated to accept the derash as if it is the literal, original and only interpretation of the Bible.
 They may refer to any other approach as heretical.

-In contrast, rabbis who appreciate great medieval Bible commentators such as Ibn Ezra and Rashbam, or who follow philosophical rationalism, often have exactly the opposite approach: Such rabbis are found within much of Modern Orthodoxy and non-Orthodox Judaism.
+In contrast, rabbis who appreciate great medieval Bible commentators such as Abraham Ibn Ezra and Rashbam, or who follow philosophical rationalism, have the opposite approach: Such rabbis are found within some of Modern Orthodoxy and all of non-Orthodox Judaism (Conservative Judaism, Masorti, Reform, etc.)

 Modern Orthodox Rabbi Shalom Carmy (Yeshiva University) explains the difference between peshat and derash like this